nikhilgoud/cachize-decorator/README.md

 # cachize-decorator

- Implements in-memory caching using decorators using `Map<key:string, any>` Can also handle caching on methods with returns observables too(only one!).
+ Implements in-memory caching using decorators using `Map<key:string, any>`.
+Can also handle caching on methods with returns observables too(only one!).
+ key structure - prefix : __cachized_val_, suffix will be method's name & its argument combinations (uniqueness)

  ### options
  * `ttl` (DEFAULT: 30min): time-to-live
  * `async` (DEFAULT: true): whether the original method is asynchronous (returns Observable)
  * `log` (DEFAULT: false) print to console for each cache getter

- - key structure - prefix : __cachized_val_, suffix will be method's name & its argument combinations (uniqueness)

- USAGES:
+## USAGES:

 Decorator method params(both are optional)
   * `fn` - function to generate unique hash(key), if not provided uses inline original method arguments.
   * `options` - config options